Jessica Pegula

 Jessica Pegula (born February 24, 1994) is an American professional tennis player.
-She has career-high rankings in singles of world No. 3, achieved in October 2022, and in doubles of world No. 1, set in September 2023.
-Pegula was a finalist at the 2024 US Open and at the 2023 WTA Finals.
-In doubles, she reached the final of the 2022 French Open, partnering with Coco Gauff, and the mixed doubles final of the 2023 US Open with Austin Krajicek.
+She has a career-high rankings in singles of world No. 3, first achieved in October 2022, and in doubles of world No. 1, achieved in September 2023.
+Pegula has won 11 singles titles and seven doubles titles on the WTA Tour, including four WTA 1000 titles in singles and two in doubles.
+She was the runner-up at the 2024 US Open and at the 2023 WTA Finals.

-Pegula has won nine singles titles and seven doubles titles on the WTA Tour, including three WTA 1000 titles in singles and two in doubles.
-She is also an eight-time major singles quarterfinalist, having reached this stage at all four majors: thrice at the Australian Open (2021–2023) and the US Open (2022, 2024–2025), and once each at the French Open (2022) and Wimbledon (2023).
-In 2023, Pegula led the US team to victory in the inaugural United Cup, defeating Martina Trevisan in the final against Italy.
+In doubles, she was runner-up at the 2022 French Open, partnering with Coco Gauff, and in the mixed doubles of the 2023 US Open, with Austin Krajicek.
+She is a four-time major singles semifinalist (thrice at the US Open, once at the Australian Open) and has reached eleven quarterfinals across all four major tournaments.
+Pegula also led the US team to victory in the inaugural 2023 United Cup and to the final of the 2025 Billie Jean King Cup.

 Early life

-Pegula was born February 24, 1994 in Buffalo, New York, to petroleum billionaire and professional sports teams owner Terry Pegula and Kim Pegula.
-The family has a net worth of over $7.5 billion.
-She is of part Korean descent, as her mother was born in Seoul.
+Pegula was born February 24, 1994, in Buffalo, New York, to petroleum tycoon and Buffalo Bills owner Terry Pegula and Kim Pegula.
+The family has a net worth of over $9.3 billion, according to Forbes.
+She is of part Korean descent as her mother is Korean.
 Pegula has four siblings, two of whom are from her father's first marriage.
 Pegula started playing tennis at age seven.